IBM/wxflows/examples/agents/README.md

   cd ../
   ```

-2. Authenticate to your LLM provider:
+2. Authenticate to your LLM provider.
+You can use either OpenAI or watsonx.ai; only credentials for one of the two are needed:

   - **OpenAI:** In the terminal, set your OpenAI API key: